 MySQL "max_allowed_packet" error

-There are several JDBC errors in log:
+There are several JDBC errors in the log:

 Packet for query is too large (1728595 > 1048576).
-You can change this value on the server by setting the max_allowed_packet'
+You can change this value on the server by setting the max_allowed_packet.

 Cause